Hosea H. Harvey is the General Counsel at America Needs You.

-Where you can find me outside of work: At the movie theater, making an elaborate dessert I was introduced to on the Great British Baking Show, or practicing ballet in my living room.
+Where you can find me outside of work: Playing with my daughter, baking an elaborate dessert I was introduced to on the Great British Baking Show, doing ballet, or catching a new movie.

-Reach out to me with questions about: Communications strategy and branding, digital and print content, individual donor stewardship, and job opportunities for alumni.
+Reach out to me with questions about: Communications strategy and branding, digital and print content, social media, or website content.

-More about me: I’m from a small town in Massachusetts (about an hour outside of Boston) and attended Massachusetts College of Art and Design.
-Before moving to New York City I worked in the fashion industry, and I spent four years working as a Digital Planner for a fine jewelry company that’s leading the industry in sustainability and ethics.
+More about me: I’m based in central Massachusetts (about an hour outside of Boston) and attended Massachusetts College of Art and Design before moving to New York City.
+I worked in the fashion industry and spent four years working as a Digital Planner for a fine jewelry company that’s leading the industry in sustainability and ethics.